-Our drones are technically able to fly over several thousand feet high and fly 4+ miles away from its operator.
-However, we never exceed 400′ above ground level and don’t fly beyond visual line of sight of the operator.
+Our drones are technically able to fly over several thousand feet high and fly 4+ miles away from their operator.
+However, we never exceed 400′ above ground level and don’t fly beyond the visual line of sight of the operator.

 FAQ Categories Archives: Flight FAQs

 While flying, we’re most frequently asked the following questions.

 Before you think about buying a drone, please get and practice with a smaller toy drone first.
 Without this experience, you’re endangering yourself and others as crashes are guaranteed.